 The dogs in this shelter were all large in size and it was obvious to us they were breeding dogs (big unneutered dogs).
 We had been informed that Mrs Yang runs a business to sell puppies and dogs for breeding, and even that she was, in fact, a puppy farmer.
 We were very concerned by this as we knew there were many local dog meat restaurants local to Mrs Yang where puppies are regarded as a delicacy.

 There was no sign of a vet or any storage facilities for food but the dogs we encountered appeared to have been fed despite some still with open bleeding sores.
 At this site we were more limited in the evidence we could gather.

 Concerns from Visit

 There was no sign of the 500 dogs or 100 cats Mrs Yang had rescued from Yulin (which we had been advised of) or the 800 she confirmed she had rescued in an interview to the Daily Mail on July 2nd 2015.

-As stated earlier, we had been had provided with photos and a video of various dogs Mrs Yang had rescued.
+As stated earlier, we had been provided with photos and a video of various dogs Mrs Yang had rescued.
 The vet we were in contact with, and who was present at Yulin, had met Mrs Yang and taken photographs.
-Although accounts had conflicted including completely different dogs apparently arriving at the shelter than those which had departed Yulin, we remained hopeful Mrs Yang could provide an explanation which would at least in part show she had used some of the funds for the purpose intended and we could proceed lawfully with dispersal of the fund.
+Although accounts had conflicted including completely different dogs apparently arriving at the shelter than those which had departed Yulin, we remained hopeful Mrs Yang could provide an explanation which would at least, in part, show she had used some of the funds for the purpose intended which was to help dogs rescued from Yulin and then we could proceed lawfully with the dispersal of the fund.

 Addressing Our Concerns with Mrs Yang and Discussions